 Making great drinks at home is fun, cheaper than going out, and easier than you might think.
 I’ve distilled twenty years of home-bartending experience along with the advice of some of the country’s best professional bartenders to create my book “Home Bar Basics (and Not-So-Basics),” a pocket-sized Cocktails 101 guide.
-This companion website expands beyond the content of the book with additional recipes and tips, instructional videos, product reviews, and more.
+This companion website expands beyond the content of the book with additional recipes and tips, product reviews, and more.

 In this section, I’ll cover The Basics: twelve drinks that form the core of a home bar menu.
 Master these and you’ll be ready for the more advanced recipes in The Not-So-Basics.

 THE BASIC HOME BAR KIT

 I recommend building this set of basic tools and booze as you go along, rather than buying them all at once.
 Start with what you need for one drink and go from there.

 Hardware: Cocktail shaker (Cobbler or Boston), Mixing glass, Jigger, Citrus juicer or reamer, Hawthorne strainer (if using Boston shaker), Fine mesh strainer, Muddler, Barspoon, Cocktail picks, Vegetable peeler, Tovolo Perfect Cube ice trays

 Glassware: Old Fashioned (7 oz) glasses, Cocktail (6 – 8 oz) or Coupe (3 – 5 oz) glasses, Collins (10 oz) glasses